cloudify-cosmo/getcloudify.org/guide/3.0/blueprint-guide.md

 {%endhighlight%}

+# What's Next

-Read the plugins tutorial to gain a better understanding of plugin code
+* You can read the [plugins tutorial](#) to gain a better understanding of how plugins work.

-Now let’s [deploy](quickstart.html) the full application
+* Follow the directions in the [Getting Started](quickstart.html) page to deploy this blueprint.